The world, of course, remembers the monster, not the man.

 Your Beast is gnawing at its cage, constantly urging you to give in and feed it.
 You feel on edge, and your Beast is more than happy to lend you its power.

 You have run out of terror and are beyond starvation.
 Your beast is a pit of rage and hunger, lashing out at its mental cage.
 It is hard for you to focus on anything other than haunting.
+While Ravenous:

-Every day that passes while you are Ravenous deals 1 point of wound damage that cannot be healed until you recover 1 point of terror.
+Every day that passes while you are Ravenous deals 1 point of Wound damage that cannot be healed until you recover 1 point of Terror.

-You cannot use your nightmares while ravenous.
+You cannot use your Nightmares.

 Your Beast is satisfied, for now.
 It wants more terror, but it doesn't need more terror.
 It's still there, testing your mental defences, but it's not actively trying to escape.